 - 3.22 Compliance visits have been undertaken on several topics / premises within the ACC estate.
-Topics included Management of Contractors and Manual Handling 100% with an overall compliance respectively, Lone Working with an overall compliance of 93% and, Line manager Responsibilities 96%.
+Topics included Management of LOLER (Lifting Operations and Lifting Equipment Regulations) 84% and Manual Handling 100% with an overall compliance respectively, Lone Working with an overall compliance of 83% and, Line Manager Responsibilities 94%.
+Management of Asbestos 100%.
 Again, all action points raised are included in an action log, which is reviewed weekly and reported to the relevant Chief Officer.
 Managers who have had actions allocated to them are given access to the action log to record the action taken to remove the risk and to record the date completed.
 Follow up visits are also carried out to ensure actions have been completed and that controls continue to be suitable and sufficient and are being followed.
 Again, the actions are given a compliance date based on the level of risk which ensures that the risk is removed before it places anyone in greater danger. - 3.23 Line Manager responsibility is one strand of the review of the health and safety policy.
 Compliance monitoring continues to be undertaken to understand the level of line managers' understanding of the health and safety responsibilities placed on them by the Council.
 The overall score on average is 96% across this quarter.
 The results of these compliance visits identify areas where managers may require additional support, explanation, or training to close that knowledge gap.
 Several areas have been identified as requiring action including risk assessment training, completion of a first aid needs assessment and understanding and complying with the workplace inspection procedure.
 Having identified the areas requiring further improvement and those managers who require that additional support the Corporate Health and Safety Team (CHST) are currently providing training to all management levels, and where required specific 1-2-1 training on manager responsibilities, risk assessment and reporting/investigating incidents. - 3.24 The actions identified as requiring action are recorded in the compliance action log sheets and each is given a compliance date.
 Where actions in any audit or compliance process are not closed out on time these are initially raised with the relevant Chief Officer and reported through the relevant Risk and Performance Boards.